steveschnepp/blog.pwkf.org/_posts/2020-09-27-we-should-only-have-fun-meetings.md

 # Why I hate work meetings

-My #1 advice about distributed teams is actually even the case in colocated teams:
+My #1 advice about distributed teams is actually even the case in collocated teams:
 **Try as hard as possible to avoid meetings, use textual IM instead** as [meetings are where work goes to die](https://blog.codinghorror.com/meetings-where-work-goes-to-die/).
 I know it sounds pretty dull, but if you really think about it you’ll see that it’s usually wasted time.
 The usual pattern of decision taking is: